yoshizzle/developers-1/_guides/python-guide.md

 >>> l, root_pw = client.create_linode(serv, dc, source=distro)
 {% endhighlight %}

-In this example, we queried the API for the Service, Datacenter and Distribution we wanted, then sent a request to create a Linode with those arguments.
-In this case, the create function also helpfully generated a root password for the Linode, which was returned alongside it (you can provide a root password yourself with the `root_pass` argument, as per the [API Reference](/reference/#ep-linodes), and this function will only return the created Linode).
+In this example we queried the API for the Service, Datacenter and Distribution we wanted, then sent a request to create a Linode with those arguments.
+In this case, the create function also generated a root password for the Linode, which was returned alongside it.
+(You can provide a root password yourself with the `root_pass` argument, documented in the [API Reference](/reference/#ep-linodes).
+In this case, the function will return only the created Linode).

-In general, required parameters to a POST request are positional arguments of the LinodeClient's create methods, and optional arguments are passed as keyword arguments with the same names.
+In general, required parameters to a POST request are positional arguments of the LinodeClient's create methods.
+And optional arguments are passed as keyword arguments with the same names.
 Here are the required argument lists:

 #### Linodes